Probate Q&A Series

 4. Payment of Debts and Expenses: Pay valid debts, funeral expenses, and administrative costs before distributing property.
 North Carolina law gives priority to certain claims (Chapter 28A).

-6. Recordation: File the new deeds in the county Register of Deeds office to update the chain of title.
+6. Recordation: Record the appropriate deed or other instrument in the county Register of Deeds office if needed to reflect title.

 7. Final Accounting and Closing: Provide a written accounting to the court and request discharge of the administrator once all steps are complete.